tomcl/HowToUseGitTJWC/README.md

 * Use the same workflow as before.
 When **Fetching**, your working tree and your local commit tree will be updated, via the Github commit tree from the central repo.
 When **Pushing**, your fork will be updated in your Github repository from your local changes.
 * You can submit a **Pull Request** to the open source repo team to pull the changes from your branch back onto the central open source master from your Github repo.

+In order to incorporate upstream changes (from other developers) into your local copy of a forked repository you must:

+* pull and merge the upstream repository master changes into your github fork master.
+* fetch and pull the changes into your local copy

+Pulling from one github repository to another is implemented by the github pull request mechanism.
+Suppose you have made a personal Github fork A of a Github repository B that you do not control.
+Over time B will become out of date relative to the most recent commits on A. In order to update B with the latest commits from A:

+In your B Github home web page:

+* Click *New pull request*
+* Change *base fork* from default (B/master) to A/master
+* Click *compare across forks*
+* Change *head fork* to B/master
+* Click Create Pull Request
+* Fill in a title (e.g. merge)
+* Click *Create Pull Request*
+* Click *merge pull request*
+* Click *Confirm Merge*

+You can also do the same thing by changing the Origin of your local copy temporarily to A, and pulling/merging in A locally, then changing back to Origin B and pushing.

 ### Avoiding Disasters in Teams Using Git